psyraxaus/Prosim2GSX/memory-bank/systemPatterns.md

   ```
 - Error handling is built into the callback execution to prevent crashes

-### State Machine
+### Flight Phase State Machine
-The service flow follows a state machine pattern:
+The service flow follows a sophisticated state machine pattern:

-- Each flight phase has defined states (pre-flight, boarding, departure, etc.)
+- **Flight States**:
+  - `PREFLIGHT`: Initial state when the application starts
+  - `DEPARTURE`: After flight plan is loaded, during boarding and refueling
+  - `TAXIOUT`: After ground equipment is removed, during taxi to runway
+  - `FLIGHT`: When aircraft is airborne
+  - `TAXIIN`: After landing, during taxi to gate
+  - `ARRIVAL`: After engines off and parking brake set, during deboarding
+  - `TURNAROUND`: After deboarding complete, waiting for new flight plan

+- **State Transitions**:
+  - `PREFLIGHT` → `DEPARTURE`: Triggered by flight plan loading
+  - `DEPARTURE` → `TAXIOUT`: Triggered by parking brake set, beacon on, and external power disconnected
+  - `TAXIOUT` → `FLIGHT`: Triggered by aircraft becoming airborne
+  - `FLIGHT` → `TAXIIN`: Triggered by aircraft landing
+  - `TAXIIN` → `ARRIVAL`: Triggered by engines off, parking brake set, and ground speed near zero
+  - `ARRIVAL` → `TURNAROUND`: Triggered by deboarding completion
+  - `TURNAROUND` → `DEPARTURE`: Triggered by new flight plan loading

+- **State Handlers**:
+  - Each state has a dedicated handler method in GsxController (e.g., HandlePreflightState)
+  - Handlers implement state-specific logic and check for transition conditions
-- Transitions between states are triggered by specific events
+  - State transitions are managed by the FlightStateService
-- Actions are performed when entering or exiting states
+  - Events are published when state transitions occur

+- **Sub-State Machines**:
   - The refueling process implements a mini-state machine with states for active, paused, and completed
+  - Boarding and deboarding processes have their own state tracking
+  - Ground services (jetway, GPU, PCA) have individual state tracking
-- State transitions are triggered by both GSX events and fuel hose connection status
+  - State transitions are triggered by both GSX events and aircraft conditions

 ### Dependency Injection
 Components are designed with loose coupling in mind: